codacy/docs/CONTRIBUTING.md

 1. Edit the file `mkdocs.yml` and make sure that the value of the variable `extra.version` is set to the new version of the chart.

-1. Delete the release notes from the release branch, since we only publish the release notes on the Latest or main version of the documentation:
+1. Delete the release notes from the release branch, since it's only necessary to publish the release notes on the Latest or main version of the documentation:

     -   Delete the folder `docs/release-notes`

     -   Delete all lines on `mkdocs.yml` that reference the removed files

-1. Build the documentation and make sure that the changes for the new chart and codacy-coverage-reporter versions are correct.
+1. Build the documentation and make sure that the changes for the new chart and <span class="skip-vale">codacy-coverage-reporter</span> versions are correct.

 1. Push the new branch and check that the GitHub workflow deploys the new documentation version under `https://docs.codacy.com/v<MAJOR>.<MINOR>`.